cicwi/RECAST3D/docs/_sources/readme.md.txt

 ## Authors and contributors

-Bulk is developed at Centrum Wiskunde & Informatica (CWI) in Amsterdam by:
+TomoPackets is developed at Centrum Wiskunde & Informatica (CWI) in Amsterdam by:

 * Jan-Willem Buurlage (@jwbuurlage)